MicrosoftDocs/entra-docs/docs/identity-platform/reference-native-authentication-email-otp.md

 #### Success response

-If the tenant administrator configured email OTP in the Microsoft Entra admin center as the user’s authentication method, Microsoft Entra sends an OTP code to the user’s email, then responds with a challenge type of *oob* and provides more information about the OTP code:
+If the tenant administrator configured email one-time passcode in the Microsoft Entra admin center as the user’s authentication method, Microsoft Entra sends an OTP code to the user’s email, then responds with a challenge type of *oob* and provides more information about the OTP code: